Level Up Your Life - With Worksheet

 6. Consistency

-Doing something daily, weekly, or monthly is the key.
+Doing something daily, weekly, or monthly is key.
 Have you heard of habit stacking?
 It’s a technique where new behaviours piggyback on established routines.

 7. Freedom

 Counterintuitively, freedom comes from structure.
 When I learned this, I laughed as it went against everything I had ever thought.
 But it makes sense.
 Specifically, tracking your time for seven days to reclaim hours you didn’t know you had is a game-changer.
 If you don’t plan holidays, you won’t have one.
-If you don’t ensure a weekend with the kids is on the cards, then those special moments just don’t happen.
+If you don’t ensure a weekend with the kids is on the cards, those special moments just don’t happen.

 8. Motivation

 Never underestimate the power of a tiny victory!
-Every time you acknowledge progress, even something as simple as ticking off a single task, you’re teaching your brain to associate effort with reward.
-Neuroscience shows that these micro-successes release dopamine, the brain’s “feel-good” chemical and that wonderful stuff strengthens neural pathways linked to motivation and habit formation.
-Basically, it means that when you pause to celebrate a small win like completing a workout, choosing water over wine, writing for ten minutes etc. you actually make it easier to do the next thing tomorrow.
+Every time you acknowledge progress, even something as simple as ticking off a single task, you teach your brain to associate effort with reward.
+Neuroscience shows that these micro-successes release dopamine, the brain’s “feel-good” chemical.
+This wonderful stuff strengthens neural pathways linked to motivation and habit formation.
+It means that when you pause to celebrate a small win, like completing a workout or choosing water over wine, you make it easier to do the next thing tomorrow.
+Over time, these micro-rewards stack up, fuelling momentum and creating a powerful positive feedback loop that keeps you moving forward without relying on sheer willpower.

-9. Better sleep
+9. Better Sleep

 Good sleep isn’t a luxury; it’s a non-negotiable for brain health, mood regulation, and even weight management.
 A non-negotiable for me.
 I have a consistent 9-10 hours of sleep every day, and I am better for it.
 One of the simplest, science-backed approaches to improving rest is the “10-3-2-1-0 method.”
 Here’s how it works:

-• 10 hours before bed: Stop consuming caffeine to allow your body to clear stimulants from your system.
+10 hours before bed: Stop consuming caffeine to allow your body to clear stimulants from your system.

-• 3 hours before bed: Avoid heavy meals and alcohol to prevent disruptions to digestion and sleep cycles.
+3 hours before bed: Avoid heavy meals and alcohol to prevent disruptions to digestion and sleep cycles.

-• 2 hours before bed: Finish any intense mental or physical work to give your brain time to wind down.
+2 hours before bed: Finish any intense mental or physical work to give your brain time to wind down.

-• 1 hour before bed: Shut down screens and step away from blue light, which interferes with melatonin production.
+1 hour before bed: Shut down screens and step away from blue light, which interferes with melatonin production.

-• 0: The number of times you’ll hit the snooze button in the morning after consistent, quality sleep.
+0: The number of times you’ll hit the snooze button in the morning after consistent, quality sleep.

 10. Change